tatianajoli/Sleep-Quality-and-Depression-Risk-Among-Bachelors-Degree-Candidates/README.md

-# Sleep-Quality-and-Depression-Risk-Among-Bachelor-s-Degree-Candidates
+# The Impact of Sleep Quality on Depression Risk Among College Students Pursuing a Bachelor's Degree
-A data science project made with Python in Colab - by Tatiana Gonzalez and Debby Marquez
+*A data science project made with Python in Colab - by Tatiana Gonzalez and Debby Marquez*

 **Research Question:**